MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

 3. Specify a name, description, and one or more trigger phrases for the topic.

     A trigger phrase is a phrase that a customer enters in the chat window to start a conversation with the virtual agent.
 Once the conversation is started, the conversation follows the path you define.
 You can specify more than one trigger phrase for a topic.

-Having at least 20 trigger phrases can improve the usage of your topic.
+    **Tip:**   Having at least 20 trigger phrases can improve the usage of your topic.

 4. Click **Add** to add the trigger phrase.